renebarto/baremetal/doc/baremetal-defines.md

 Determines whether to use BCM2835 System Timer instead of ARM timer:
 - not defined: User ARM timer
-- defined: USe BCM2835 System Timer
+- defined: Use BCM2835 System Timer